-The other internal connectors are not overcurrent protected and should connect only to devices inside the computer's chassis, such as fans and internal peripherals.
-Do not use these connectors to power devices external to the computer's chassis.
+The other internal connectors/headers are not overcurrent protected and should connect only to devices inside the computer's chassis, such as fans and internal peripherals.
+Do not use these connectors/headers to power devices external to the computer's chassis.
 A fault in the load presented by the external devices could cause damage to the computer, the power cable, and the external devices themselves.

-This section describes the board's connectors.
-The connectors can be divided into these groups:
+This section describes the board's connectors and headers.
+The connectors and headers can be divided into these groups:

-- Back panel I/O connectors (see page 47) - Component-side I/O connectors (see page 48)
+- Back panel connectors (see page 47) - Component-side connectors and headers (see page 48)